 I sympathize with Lahman’s and Thomas’ points (and share some of their puzzlement), but I do agree with Dan’s initial point: modeling can be harder than programming.

 Separation of concerns?
 Not in the job description

 The fact is that one can deliver software that was apparently appropriately built (from a QA/product owner/user point-of-view) and yet fail to fully understand the constraints and rules of the business domain the software is meant to serve.

-Also, even if a developer does understand the business requirements at the time the solution is originally implemented, it is unfortunately very common that they will fail to encode the solution in a way that clearly express the intent in a way that would be easy for other developers (or themselves) at a later time correlate the code to business requirements (as proposed by Domain Driven Design), leading to software that is very hard to maintain (because it is hard to understand, or hard to change without breaking things).
+Also, even if a developer does understand the business requirements at the time the solution is originally implemented, it is unfortunately very common that they will fail to encode the solution in a way that clearly expresses the intent so that it would be easy for other developers (or the author at a later time) to correlate the code to business requirements (as proposed by Domain Driven Design).
+That leads to software that is very hard to maintain, because it is hard to understand, or hard to change without breaking things.
 Model-driven development is a great approach for proper separation of concerns when building software (the greatest, if you ask me).
 However, as sad as that is, proper separation of concerns is not a must-have trait for delivering “appropriate” software (from a narrow, external, immediate standpoint).
 Ergo, one can build software without modeling, even implicitly.

 I don’t think those things happen because developers are sociopaths.
 I think properly understanding and representing the concerns of a business domain when building software is a very desirable skill (I would say critical), but realistically not all that common in software developers.
 But how can hordes of arguably proficient programmers get away without such skill?